Physical properties of a generalized model of multilayer adsorption of dimers: Model and simulation details

-In this work, the focus of the analysis is based on the physical properties of the percolation cluster.
-To identify the percolation cluster, we combine the deposition algorithm discussed above with the Hoshen–Kopelman algorithm \cite{hoshen1976percolation}.
-This allows to label the dimers at each deposition step.
+In this work, the focus of the analysis is based on the physical properties of the percolation cluster, a cluster being a set of occupied sites connected through their nearest neighbors.
+To identify the percolation cluster, we combine the deposition algorithm discussed above with the Hoshen–Kopelman algorithm~\cite{Hoshen1976}.
+This allows the labeling of the dimers at each deposition step.
 To determine when the percolation cluster is created it was used the following trick: the first and last columns of the deposition grid are assigned two different labels.
 During the deposition process, clusters of interconnected dimers are created with different labels.
+The assignment of the labels is carried out following the neighborhood connectivity criterion adopted in Fig.\ \ref{fig:neig} for vertical (a) and horizontal (b) orientation of the incoming dimer.

 When the labels of the first and the last column of the deposition grid are the same, it means that the percolation cluster has emerged.
-We have also used the Burning algorithm~\cite{herrmann1984backbone} to calculate the percolation threshold.
+We have also used the Burning algorithm~\cite{Herrmann_1984} to calculate the percolation threshold.